byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication with the soil, waters, and landscapes explored.
 Encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.

-Soil, life is fragile, its easy to destroy something, the challenge is to create something meaningful.
+**Soil life is fragile,** its easy to destroy something, the challenge is to create something meaningful.
 To bring something back to the Village that people can live from.

 #### *Ancestral Healing; Cultivating cultures that heal cultivates compassion for mother earth, an act of humility.*